 I know what a nutritious meal looks like and I’m aware these choices are — if not truly poor choices — at the very least lacking creativity.
 So, to add some nutritional fun and variety to my little one’s lunches, I knew I had to turn to an expert; my guess that she wouldn’t suggest peaches in light syrup was dead on.

-Amy Ornelas, RD, a nutritionist and registered dietitian with Sharp Mesa Vista Hospital, encourages parents to model healthy eating habits for their children.
+Angelea Bruce, registered dietitian at Sharp Memorial's Laurel Amtower Cancer Institute and Neuro-Oncology Center, encourages parents to model healthy eating habits for their children.
 She also encourages children to make food choices that make them feel good — like fruits and vegetables — and to enjoy choice and balance in their meals and snacks.

 She took the time to give me her top five tips to add fruit and veggies to kids’ packed lunches so they won’t just eat them, they’ll love them!

 - Add a dip

 Kids love to dip their food.
 Small containers of peanut butter, hummus or ranch dressing are popular and can be purchased in pre-packaged, individual portions.

 We’re talking about the fruits and veggies — use small cookie cutters to cut slices of cucumber, zucchini, apple or melon into fun shapes.

 - Stick ’em up

 Stick chunks of fruit on ice pop or lollipop sticks.
 Kids love anything lollipop-shaped and brightly colored (then again, who doesn’t?).

 - Name those noshes